bl-stream/cowcloud/README.md

 CowCloud
 ========
-File sharing application based on Django for cowcloud.org
+File sharing application based on Django for cowcloud.org which deploy on Heroku